-Table 138 billing Commands
+Table 137 billing Commands

 COMMAND DESCRIPTION billing accounting-method {accumulation time-to-finish } Sets how the Zyxel Device accounts the time. accumulation: to allow each user a one-time login.
 Once the user logs in, the system starts counting down the pre-defined usage even if the user stops the Internet access before the time period is finished.
 If a user disconnects and reconnects before the allocated time expires, the user does not have to enter the user name and password to access the Internet again time-to-finish: to allow each user multiple re-login until the time allocated is used up.
-The Zyxel Device accounts the time that the user is logged in for Internet access billing accumulation idle- detection timeout <160> Specifies the idle timeout between 1 and 60 minutes.
+The Zyxel Device accounts the time that the user is logged in for billing accumulation idle- detection timeout <160> Internet access Specifies the idle timeout between 1 and 60 minutes.
 The Zyxel Device automatically disconnects a computer from the network after a period of inactivity.
-The user may need to enter the username and password again before access to the network is allowed. billing accumulation-expire {day <1360> hour <124>} Specifies a time unit and number to set how long to wait before the Zyxel Device deletes an idle account. billing currency {eur gbp usd Sets the appropriate currency unit. currency_code: enter a three-letter alphabetic code, such as TWD or JPY. billing decimal-places <2> Sets the number of decimal places to be used for billing. billing decimal-symbol {comma dot} Sets the Zyxel Device to use a dot (.) or a comma (,) for the decimal point.
+The user may need to enter the username and password again before access to the network is allowed. billing accumulation-expire {day &lt;1360&gt; hour &lt;124&gt;} Specifies a time unit and number to set how long to wait before the Zyxel Device deletes an idle account. billing currency {eur gbp usd user-define currency_code } Sets the appropriate currency unit. currency_code : enter a three-letter alphabetic code, such as TWD or JPY. billing decimal-places <2> Sets the number of decimal places to be used for billing. billing decimal-symbol {comma dot} Sets the Zyxel Device to use a dot (.) or a comma (,) for the decimal point.